deckhouse/deckhouse/ee/candi/cloud-providers/zvirt/docs/ENVIRONMENT.md

 ### Prepare a virtual machine template

-To create a virtual machine template, go to the “Compute -> Virtual Machines” section of the zVirt Administration Portal and create a new virtual machine with the following parameters:
+To create a virtual machine template, go to the _Compute -> Virtual Machines_ section of the zVirt Administration Portal and create a new virtual machine with the following parameters:

-- Section _General_
+- Section _General_:
   - **Template:** `Blank`
   - **Operating system:** depending on the OS in the cloud image.
   - **Optimized for:** High Performance.